Pasar al contenido principal

 • Capacity building of national and international institutions including NGOs and government institutions on strategical planning, strengthening programme capacity.

-• Extensive experience working with donor countries (DFAT, DFID, EU, ECHO, SDC, SIDA, USAID), UN agencies (UNDP, ILO, UNICEF, UNHCR, UNRWA, UN Women, UN Habitat, WFP), national governments, non-state actors, private sector and civil society organizations.
+• Extensive experience working with donor countries (DFAT, DFID, EU, ECHO, SDC, SIDA, USAID), UN agencies (UNDP, ILO, UNICEF, UNHCR, UN Women, UN Habitat, WFP), national governments, private sector and civil society organizations.

 Areas of focus: Triple nexus (humanitarian, development, peace); resilience, food security, protection.